HISTORY AND MISSION

 The Yale International Relations Association strives to foster conversation about international relations on campus and beyond through conferences, classes, travel, publications, and speaker and social events.
 We aim to create an inclusive, diverse, and accessible educational space for students, providing resources that enrich public speaking, leadership, critical analysis, and problem-solving abilities so members may best apply their passion for international relations and give back to the world.

-With consultative status at the United Nations Economic and Social Council as well as hundreds of members hailing from more than 30 countries and pursuing virtually all courses of study, YIRA is the largest undergraduate student organization at Yale and serves as the voice of international relations on campus.
+With consultative status at the United Nations Economic and Social Council as well as members hailing from 30+ countries and pursuing all courses of study, YIRA is the largest undergraduate student organization at Yale and serves as the voice of international relations on campus.

 ENRICHMENT AND EDUCATION

 Through its unique and ambitious constituent programs, YIRA aims to foster debate about international affairs.
 We carry our mission of international education and academic enrichment in a multitude of ways that engage hundreds of members on campus.

 We pride ourselves in the diversity of our members and the students we educate, as well as our educational programming that highlights different geographical regions, cultural upbringings, and social perspectives often overlooked in the field.

 DEVELOPMENT AND INSPIRATION

 As one of the most active undergraduate organizations, we ensure that our community is one of inclusivity and unity.
 YIRA offers a variety of ways to get involved and join our great cohort of future leaders throughout the year, continually striving to expand its contributions on campus and in the world.

 building communities around the world

 Explore our website and social media to get to know more about us and join YIRA today!